tamer4osman/abroad/MRD.md

 ## 1. Executive Summary

 The Libyan Foreign Ministry Management System (LFMMS) is a comprehensive digital solution designed to modernize and streamline consular services at Libyan diplomatic missions worldwide.
-This web-based application will replace the current paper-based processes with an integrated platform that supports all aspects of consular operations, from civil registry management to passport issuance, visa processing, document attestation, and legal proxy services.
+This web-based application replaces paper-based processes with an integrated platform supporting all aspects of consular operations, including civil registry management, passport issuance, visa processing, document attestation, legal proxy services, and advanced reporting.
+The system is implemented as a full-stack solution: a React 18 + TypeScript SPA frontend (Vite, Tailwind CSS, Framer Motion, i18n, RTL) and a modular Express.js + TypeScript backend (Prisma ORM, MySQL, JWT, AWS S3, Zod validation, robust middleware, RESTful API).

 The LFMMS addresses critical market needs for improved efficiency, enhanced security, standardized processes, and digital transformation in Libya's diplomatic services.
 It will improve service delivery to Libyan citizens abroad while providing the Ministry with robust data management and reporting capabilities.